 - will take reasonable precautions to protect the security of your personal information from loss, misuse, unauthorised access, modifications or disclosures, including measures relating to secure premises, data access restrictions and user authentication.

-In relation to job applicants and staff, MMRA uses also personal information for recruiting, training and managing staff.
+In relation to job applicants and staff, RPV uses also personal information for recruiting, training and managing staff.
 Personal information (including payroll/financial details where appropriate) may also be disclosed to academic institutions, recruiters, payroll service providers, screening check providers, health service providers, professional and trade associations, law enforcement agencies, referees and your current, previous and prospective employers.

-MMRA may not be able to fulfil its functions without your personal information.
+RPV may not be able to fulfil its functions without your personal information.
 We encourage you to contact us should you have any privacy queries.

 A web server log is a file created by a web server which records all the activities it performs.
-MMRA may use standard web analytics software packages to analyse its web server log files in order to track usage of the Website.
+RPV may use standard web analytics software packages to analyse its web server log files in order to track usage of the Website.